Wenzhou Zhejiang, China Travel Guide

 Dress appropriately, especially when visiting religious sites, ensuring shoulders and knees are covered out of respect.

-Use both hands when giving or receiving items (business cards, gifts, money) as a sign of respect.
+Use both hands when giving or receiving items (business cards, gifts, money) as a gesture of respect.

-Be aware that personal space might be less defined in crowded public areas compared to Western norms.
+Be aware that personal space may be not as defined in crowded public areas compared to Western norms.

-Always ask for permission before photographing people, especially children or those in rural settings, showing respect for privacy.
+Always ask for permission before photographing people, especially children or those in rural settings, being respectful of privacy.

 Observe any "no photography" signs, especially in museums, temples, or sensitive government buildings.